Hong Kong posts slower retail sales growth, outlook clouded by trade spat

 Meanwhile, analysts are optimistic that tourist arrivals from mainland China will remain strong over the longterm.

-Supporting that view is the launch of a high-speed rail link in September, and a highway expected later this year, to connect the city to the neighbouring Chinese province of Guangdong.
+Supporting that view is the launch of a high-speed rail link in September, and a highway expected later this year, to connect the city to the neighboring Chinese province of Guangdong.

 The Hong Kong Tourism Board was expected to release data for the city’s July tourist arrivals this week.